-IPSWICH, MA, (September 7, 2016) — New England Biolabs, Inc. (NEB®) today announced the winners of their Passion in Science Awards, which acknowledge scientists for inspirational and innovative work that transcends the boundaries of pure science, and has profound impact on other fields, including the arts, humanitarian service, environmental stewardship and science mentorship.
-This November, NEB will host 15 visionary scientists from around the world at its Ipswich, MA headquarters, where they will receive their awards and share their personal stories of success and inspiration.
+IPSWICH, MA, (April 5, 2019) — New England Biolabs, Inc. (NEB®), today announced the winners of its third Passion in Science Awards, which acknowledge scientists for their innovative work that goes above and beyond the boundaries of pure science to make a profound impact on other fields, including the arts, humanitarian service, environmental stewardship, and science mentorship.

-The full list of Passion in Science Awardees follows:
+The full list of Passion in Science Awardees is as follows:

 Category: Environmental Stewardship Award®